We understand that your pet is part of your family.

 Small Animal Services

-At Animal Hospital of Tiffin, we strive to offer high-quality services at an affordable price.
-We are constantly adding and updating equipment and reading and attending educational conferences to stay up-to-date on the latest information available in veterinary medicine.
-Please contact us today to schedule an appointment or find out more information about the services we offer.
+At Animal Hospital of Tiffin, we strive to offer high-quality services at competitive prices.
+Our doctors and staff attend continuing education conferences and webinars to stay up-to-date on the latest information in veterinary medicine.

 Wellness Exams and Preventative Medicine